 In November 2014, Council approved the adoption of a Flood and Water Management Supplementary Planning Document (SPD).
-Since adoption, however, there have been significant updates to national guideance surrounding flood and water management.
-A review of the SPD has therefore been undertake to take into account of the latest guidance and an updated draft SPD has been prepared.
+Since adoption, however, there have been significant updates to national guidance surrounding flood and water management.
+A review of the SPD has therefore been undertaken to take into account the latest guidance and an updated draft SPD has been prepared.
 This is attached at Appendix 1 to this report with the appendices to the SPD attached at Appendix 1a.
+Executive Committee approved the document for public consultation on 30 August 2017.
+The Planning Committee is asked for its comments on the SPD.